GitHuberlandYann/VOX/README.md

 * The [PCG hash](https://www.reedbeta.com/blog/hash-functions-for-gpu-rendering/) used to generate random values from a given seed, omnipresent in this project.
 * This [terrain generation video](https://www.youtube.com/watch?v=CSa5O6knuwI) from former Minecraft game designer at Mojang Henrik Kniberg.
 * This [tutorial](https://open.gl/introduction) I used to learn OpenGL in the first place in order to complete this other [OpenGL project](https://github.com/GitHuberlandYann/SCOP_GL.git).
+* These [great articles about Game Networking](https://gafferongames.com/categories/game-networking/) by Glenn Fiedler.
+I wouldn't have been able to network with udp sockets without them, check them out, you won't regret it.
+* The communication [protocol](https://wiki.vg/Protocol) used by minecraft.